Rock Bottom (SpongeBob SquarePants): Home media

-Other media
+Legacy

+Amusement park ride

 "Rock Bottom" served as an inspiration for the SpongeBob SquarePants Rock Bottom Plunge ride.
 The ride first opened on March 15, 2008, at the Mall of America's Nickelodeon theme park re-branded from the Mall of America's Park at MOA, formerly Camp Snoopy, to Nickelodeon Universe in the Minneapolis-St. Paul suburb of Bloomington, Minnesota.

 The SpongeBob SquarePants Rock Bottom Plunge features vertical lifts and 90-degree turns providing the riders a 60-plus foot drop, a maximum speed of over 40 miles per hour and a 4.4 maximum G-force rating.
 The ride time is approximately two minutes and is the shortest Gerstlauer roller coaster built yet.

+Video games

+Levels inspired and based on the titular setting of the episode have featured in several SpongeBob games such as Employee of the Month (2002), Battle for Bikini Bottom (2003), and The Yellow Avenger (2005).
+A Halloween themed version of Rock Bottom appears in The Cosmic Shake (2023).
+One of the most famous gags from the episode, where SpongeBob is repeatedly shafted by the bus at a nearby stop, is incorporated as an easter egg within both Battle for Bikini Bottom and The Cosmic Shake.